Lab 03 - Exploratory Data Analysis

 ## 0.00 0.00 2.10 2.46 3.60 36.00 79693

 It looks like the elevation variable has observations with 9999.0, which is probably an indicator for missing.
 We should take a deeper look at the data dictionary to confirm.
-The wind speed variable is ok but there are a lot of missing data.
+The wind speed variable is OK but there is a lot of missing data.

 After checking the data we should make the appropriate modifications.
 Replace elevations with 9999 as NA.